gonzalo-cordova-pou/MLADHD/README.md

 ## New updates

-- **[15 Dec 2022]** I have created a notebook (`DEMO.ipynb`) to be executed in Google Colaboratory (you can open a GitHub file in Google Colab).
+- **[15 Dec 2022]** I have created a notebook (`Experiment.ipynb`) to be executed in Google Colaboratory (you can open a GitHub file in Google Colab).
 This notebook mounts the Drive data (from the shared folder) and clones the repo.
 By doing this, we can train / test models in Google GPUs using the updated data from the Drive and the functions we code in the repo.
 - **[07 Jan 2023]** I have made quite a few modifications to the `mlmodeling.py` file.
 These include a refactoring of code to handle experiments with a class.
 I have also parameterized all the hyperparameters so that I can initialize them with the experiment.
-- **[07 Jan 2023]** I have created a new notebook (`DEMO_wandb.ipynb`) and made the necessary modifications to include experiment tracking with [Weights & Biases](https://wandb.ai/site).
+- **[07 Jan 2023]** I have created a new notebook (`Experiment_wandb.ipynb`) and made the necessary modifications to include experiment tracking with [Weights & Biases](https://wandb.ai/site).
 This is not the final version, but a preliminary to show how can it be used.
 WandB is a central dashboard to keep track of your hyperparameters, system metrics, and predictions so you can compare models live, and share your findings.
 - **[23 Feb 2023]** We decided to work with a binary classifier for now.
 See [Experiment guide](#experiment-guide) for more info.
 - **[09 Mar 2023]** Updates in the MLADHD class in `mlmodeling.py` file:
     - *load_model* method to load a model from pretrained weights
     - *predict* to make a prediction of a single image
     - *test_random_images* to make prediction of N random images and see results
-- **[09 Mar 2023]** The (`DEMO.ipynb`) notebook has been updated with new sections:
+- **[09 Mar 2023]** The (`Experiment.ipynb`) notebook has been updated with new sections:
     - A one image prediction
     - N random images prediction
     - Wrong predictions analysis